StoneDetector: Conventional and versatile code clone detection for Java: Evaluation

 We conducted further studies on the characteristics of the code clones found by StoneDetector and the other clone detectors.
-To this end, we made pairwise comparisons of the detected code clones for StoneDetector and each other tool, respectively, and looked into their common and exclusively identified code clones.
-On the one hand, we were able to observe a large fraction of commonly identified code clones.
+To this end, we first made pairwise comparisons of the detected code clones for StoneDetector and some of the other tools, respectively, and looked into their common and exclusively identified code clones.
+On the one hand, we were thereby able to observe a large fraction of commonly identified code clones.
 This mostly points to the subset of exact and near-miss clones as identified by all clone detectors (cf. also Table~\ref{tbl:results}).
-On the other hand, we also found a significant portion of code clones with larger syntactical variance, in particular structural code clones and subclones, that are exclusively identified by StoneDetector and not by the other tools.
-For more details, we refer the reader to our previous study in~\cite{DBLP:conf/icsm/AmmeHS21}.
+On the other hand, we also found a significant portion of code clones with larger syntactical variance, in particular structural code clones, i.e, code clones which implement the same control flow using different syntactical constructs, and subclones, i.e., code clones where the control flow of one code fragment is embedded into the other fragment’s control flow~\cite{DBLP:conf/icsm/AmmeHS21}.
+Code clones of these types are often exclusively identified by StoneDetector and not by the other tools.

+When analyzing clone pairs that are detected by StoneDetector but not by the other tools, we created random samples of found code clones on BigCloneBench, specifically for comparing StoneDetector with NiCad, Oreo, CCAligner, and CloneWorks, as representatives of near-miss clone detectors, tools focusing on large-gap clones, and Deep Learning approaches.
+For this purpose, for each tool $A$, we generated a random sample of 100 clones for the set of code clones identified by StoneDetector but not by $A$ ($StoneDetector\setminus A$) and for the set of code clones detected by $A$ but not by StoneDetector ($A\setminus StoneDetector$), respectively, and manually inspected those samples.
+Finally, we also created a random sample of 100 code clones which were only detected by StoneDetector and not by any other tool considered in our evaluation, though excluding Deckard due to its low precision (i.e., NiCad, SourcererCC, CCAligner, iClones, NIL, Oreo, and CloneWorks).